hashicorp/design-system/website/docs/components/flyout/partials/code/how-to-use.md

 ## Browser support

-The `Hds::Flyout` component leverages the `<dialog>` element which is [currently supported by all major browser vendors](https://caniuse.com/dialog).
+The Flyout component leverages the `<dialog>` element which is [currently supported by all major browser vendors](https://caniuse.com/dialog).
 To ensure support on older browser versions (for example, Safari 14 or Internet Explorer 11) we rely on [a polyfill](https://github.com/GoogleChrome/dialog-polyfill) that is automatically loaded when needed.

 ## Page scroll

-When an `Hds::Flyout` component is open, the rest of the page becomes inert.
+When an Flyout is open, the rest of the page becomes inert.
 The page scrolling is also disabled by applying `overflow: hidden` to the `<body>` element, to make it clear to the user that the underlying elements are not interactive and to avoid confusion.
 Depending on users’ scroll bar settings, opening a Flyout may cause slight layout shifts on the horizontal axis.

 ## Positioning